 #2 Come up with a name

 This is a tricky step.
 Your name has to be good.
 It needs to be memorable and brandable.
 It doesn’t have to be perfect and it doesn’t have to be a fancy, made-up word like Google or Yahoo.
-But, you will be saying this name a lot and it will be your URL, too, most likely.
+But you will be saying this name a lot and it will likely be your URL, too.

 We wrote an entire guide to How to Buy the RIGHT Domain Name, which you might want to check out.
 Generally speaking, here is what matters:

 - Be confident in the name.
 Honestly, this is probably all that really matters.
 It’s definitely the most important aspect of coming up with a name.
 If you don’t love it, then you can’t sell it.
 You’re going to be selling it 24/7/365 for a long time.
 At least that is the plan.

 - Pick something unique.
 The general rule of thumb is that when you search Google for the name there isn’t an established business or product that already has the same name.

 - Your name must be memorable, brandable, and simple.
 You don’t want to make it harder than it already is to be found and known.

 - Get the .com of your name.
 This is critical.
 It’s unbelievable how many people take this for granted and just completely disregard their domain name.
 If you want people to take your business seriously, make sure you have the .com.

-A good process for coming up with a business name
+Here is a great process for coming up with a business name:

-- Brainstorm words, concepts, ideas, beliefs, descriptors, etc. as you can that fit the image, vibe, feel, or product/service you will offer.
+- Brainstorm as many words, concepts, ideas, beliefs, descriptors, etc. as you can that fit the image, vibe, feel, or product/service you will offer.

 - Check the names in Google.
 Delete any options that are already a known business — especially not one in your space.